adrianpena100/adrianpena100/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Adrian Peña, and I am a graduate student pursuing a Master’s in Computer Science with a focus on AI and cybersecurity.
-Alongside my studies, I work as a teaching assistant (TA) and research assistant, where I explore federated learning and its applications in cybersecurity.
+Alongside my studies, I work as a teaching assistant (TA) and research assistant, where I explore AI and its applications in cybersecurity.
 With a background in customer-focused roles and technical education, I bring a unique mix of communication skills and technical knowledge.

 🛠️ **Technical Skills**
 * **Languages**: Python, Java, C++, C, HTML, CSS, JavaScript, Dart